How to Make a Cute Bunny Candy Holder

 I knew I was saving those plastic potato chip canisters for some reason.
 I usually buy the cardboard ones because they are more earth-friendly, but somehow over the summer and the holidays, those plastic ones found their way into my cupboards.

-With a little imagination and some crafts supplies I already had on hand, I came up with the idea of this cute Easter Bunny candy holder.
+With a little imagination and some crafts supplies, I came up with the idea of this cute Easter Bunny candy holder.
 Tuck one in an Easter basket or give them to older kids, friends, and people at the office.
 I’ll bet your kids’ teachers would love one to sit on her desk year after year.
 Let’s get started.

 - Plastic chip container such as Lays Stax